 - In the 2018 2021 timeframe, Management acted to address the issues which were causing operating liquidity stress.
 Marketing shortfalls were addressed with a complete restructuring of the department in early 2019.
 From June of 2019 to March of 2020, the marketing restructuring provided significant momentum on the sales side leading toward a more neutral operational liquidity performance.
 The Corporation was then impacted negatively from the COVID-19 shutdowns (as with all providers).
 After COVID shutdowns finally ended, the new marketing team delivered strong results building census levels from pandemic lows.
 Overemployment was also addressed in 2019/2020.
 This was accomplished with a combination of layoffs and natural attrition.
-Management is presently negotiating with DSS (legal process) to release restrictions on providing Entrance Fee contracts, which represent over 50% of the senior market contracts in the U.S. These negotiations, if successful, will produce positive results in the second half of 2023 and beyond. - Additionally, Management possesses more assets at its disposal to address operating liquidity, even while entrance fee sales are suspended.
-Federal Government grants will be paid out in early 2023, amounting to over \$3 million in net funding (after paying associated advisory fees) for the Corporation.
+Management is presently negotiating with DSS (legal process) to release restrictions on providing Entrance Fee contracts, which represent over 50% of the senior market contracts in the U.S. These negotiations, which have already regained the ability to provide Type B contracts, will produce positive results in the second half of 2023 and beyond. - Additionally, Management possesses more assets at its disposal to address operating liquidity.
+Federal Government grants were paid out in early 2023, amounting to over \$3 million in net funding (after paying associated advisory fees) for the Corporation.
 These grants are in the form of the ERC and FEMA COVID grants.
-Both sources of grants are being funded completely before the end of May 2023.
-Also, while Management is normally reticent to increase debt levels, the Corporation possesses real estate that has a recent appraised valuation of over \$46 million in real property assets (2022 appraisal).
-The appraised value less the Corporations debt balance insignificant debt balance provide for significant leverage opportunities.
+Both sources of grants were funded completely before the end of May 2023.
+While Management is normally reticent to increase debt levels, the Corporation has the ability to restructure existing debt and draw on existing lines of credit to provide immediate liquidity.
+The Corporation's real estate holdings include the main campus and certain ancillary properties.
+The valuation of such properties when compared with the debt load provides ample capital restructuring opportunities.

-Between the significant cash infusion associated with the ERC and the valuation of the Corporation's real estate, management believes it has more than enough liquidity to reposition operations and to continue as a going concern for the next year.
+Between the significant leverage opportunities, and the value of the Corporation's real estate, management believes it has more than enough liquidity to reposition operations and to continue as a going concern for the next year.

-NOTE 16 - SUBSEQUENT EVENTS
+NOTE 17 - SUBSEQUENT EVENTS